breadboard-ai/breadboard/packages/website/src/docs/guides/bwb/index.md

 For this workshop, you will be working on a community board server.
 To get access to the server:

-1️⃣ Go to the spreadsheet provided by the workshop facilitators and find the username that you like and that hasn’t been claimed yet.
-To claim the username, enter your name and email address next to it.

-2️⃣ Once you’ve claimed the username, copy the associated Board Server API key.
+1️⃣ Follow instructions to get the Board Server API key.
 This key will serve as a password that lets you access the board server.

-3️⃣ Once you have the Board Server API key, join the server by going to the Board Server URL, provided by facilitators.
+2️⃣ Once you have the Board Server API key, join the server by going to the Board Server URL, provided in the instructions.

 You will see something like this: